ChildishBob/EI328-project/README.md

 # Transer Learning on EEG Data

-This repository contains the course project for EI328, instructed by [Baoliang Lu](http://bcmi.sjtu.edu.cn/~blu/).
+This repository contains the course project for EI328, instructed by [Prof. Baoliang Lu](http://bcmi.sjtu.edu.cn/~blu/).